 If you are having trouble keeping up with your monthly mortgage payments, you can apply for a loan modification to reduce your interest rate and hence, lower your monthly payments.
 A lender will review your current mortgage and financial circumstances before deciding to approve or deny you for a modification.

-If you are having trouble paying your mortgage, you should contact your lender immediately to discuss your options and the possibility of a loan modification.
+If you are having trouble paying your mortgage, you should contact your mortgage lender immediately to discuss your options and the possibility of a loan modification.
 You will be required to explain your hardship in writing and will need to provide documentation, including tax returns, pay stubs and other paperwork that reflects your income and assets.

 The government's Home Affordable Modification Program (HAMP) has specific guidelines that must be met in order to participate in their program.
 That said, some lenders have their own modification programs -- known as private or proprietary modifications -- and so are willing to work with you on an individualized basis rather than foreclosing on the property.